 For service on the Board for the term beginning upon election at the 2012 Annual Shareholders' Meeting on June 1, 2012, each Non-Management Director received an annual equity award of Shares with a market value of \$175,000, rounded to the nearest whole share.
 These Shares were awarded on June 1, 2012.
 The number of Shares awarded was determined by dividing the dollar amount of the award by the closing price of the Shares on the NYSE on the date of the grant.
 This annual equity award was paid directly in Shares or deferred in stock units, as elected by each Non-Management Director.
 In addition, each Non-Management Director elected to the Board at the 2012 Annual Shareholders' Meeting was entitled to receive an annual retainer of \$60,000, payable in arrears in equal quarterly installments for the Board term that commenced upon election at the 2012 Annual Shareholders' Meeting.
-This annual retainer could be received in the form of cash, in Shares (determined by dividing the dollar amount of the quarterly installment by the closing price of the Shares on the NYSE on the payment date of the guarterly installment) rounded to the nearest whole share, deferred in stock units, or deferred into an interest-credited account, as elected by each Non-Management Director.
+This annual retainer could be received in the form of cash, in Shares (determined by dividing the dollar amount of the quarterly installment) rounded to the nearest whole share, deferred in stock units, or deferred into an interest-credited account, as elected by each Non-Management Director.